rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 > If shared object by the requested `session name` does not exist reject/close the client's connection.

-* When a participant disconnects remove information of that participant from the shared object.
+* When a participant disconnects remove the information of that participant from the shared object.
 Additionally when the business application server wants it can make a `HTTP call`, to request deletion of the shared object and subsequently terminate the connected clients using the [Red5 pro server api](https://www.red5pro.com/docs/server/serverapi.html).

 5. **Administration of client sessions**: Administration of the client sessions will be controlled by the business application server.
 With regards to the streaming subsystem, the main administration tasks may include getting information about a participant session and terminating sessions.